 10 Revealing Facts About Trading Spaces

 It succeeded with a simple premise: Two couples would trade houses, each helping an interior designer redecorate a room in the swapped home.
 They had just 48 hours and a $1000 budget.
 Then, the new room would be revealed to the homeowners.
 Some jumped with joy, others cried loudly offscreen.
-Now, all that drama is set to return sometime in 2018.
-But before Ty Pennington (presumably) dusts off his toolbelt, here are 10 fast facts about the original series.
+Now, all that drama is set to return this weekend.
+But before Ty Pennington dusts off his toolbelt, here are 10 fast facts about the original series.